limdima/MICB475_Team3/Experimental Aim 2/Unique ASV's to look into/Unique to RRMS.md

   - Butyrate production
   - Maintain the epithelial barrier and regulate the immune response

+  - some literature:
+  - 51.Kabeerdoss J, Sankaran V, Pugazhendhi S, Ramakrishna BS.
+Clostridium leptum group bacteria abundance and diversity in the fecal microbiota of patients with inflammatory bowel disease: a case–control study in India.
+BMC Gastroenterology.
+2013;13(1):20.
+[DOI] [PMC free article] [PubMed] [Google Scholar]
+  - 52.Takaishi H, Matsuki T, Nakazawa A, et al. Imbalance in intestinal microflora constitution could be involved in the pathogenesis of inflammatory bowel disease.
+International Journal of Medical Microbiology.
+2008;298(5–6):463–472.
+[DOI] [PubMed] [Google Scholar]
+  - 53.Prosberg M, Bendtsen F, Vind I, Petersen AM, Gluud LL.
+The association between the gut microbiota and the inflammatory bowel disease activity: a systematic review and meta-analysis.
+Scandinavian Journal of Gastroenterology.
+2016;51(12):1407–1415.
+[DOI] [PubMed] [Google Scholar]

 Anaerobutyricum soehngenii (99.34) --> "01ae42ba9c06bdfde13977a769342a97"

 - also has immune modulating properties, involved in butyrate (SCFA) production.